offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

 Bambu Studio has 6 main screens (referred to as tabs), which can be navigated between using the top toolbar:

-1. **Home**: Welcome screen, user manuals, opening project, print history.
+1. **Home**: Welcome screen, user manuals, opening projects, print history.
 2. **Prepare**: Object/model placement, orientation, and manipulation.
 3. **Preview**: Print instructions, information, and diagnostics.
 4. **Device**: H2S !!interface!! and management.